TheOrangeCow/Snake/README.md

 # Snake
-It is snake in python
+It is snake in python use the arrow keys to move.